CASKTH/Borehole_modelisation/README.md

 # Borehole_modelisation
-Project dedicated to borehole modilisation and command using Julia
+Project dedicated to borehole modelisation using Julia
 ---

 ## _Understand the model_

-The model is a Acausal component based model containing :
+The model is a Acausal component-based model containing :
 - The discrete convection-diffusion component giving a temperature discretisation through time and space : u(t)[x]
 - The layer instantiation, function of n size of u(t)[x]
 - Ploting of the solution